Bubur ketan hitam (black rice porridge)

 The porridge in the Netherlands – I love porridge- is usually based on dairy products.
 That gives a creamy flavor.
 For me that is how porridge should taste ;-).

 That’s why I make my bubur ketan hitam one more time, but now I add 60 grams of santen (hard coconut cream) in the water during cooking.
+You can also use 400 milliliters of coconut milk and 600 milliliters of water (like I do in my video).

 I also add a fresh pandan leaf.
 Now it looks even more like witch soup.
 The coconut colors everything even more purple.
 So beautiful.